 BHSB works with Baltimore City Schools to ensure all youth and children have access to high-quality behavioral health care that promotes social-emotional health and academic success.
 If undetected or left untreated, early behavioral problems can develop into more serious mental health conditions that can impact learning and academic achievement.
 Behavioral health conditions experienced by youth correlate to negative educational outcomes, such as chronic absence, low achievement, disruptive behavior, and dropping out.

-If you are a caretaker looking for early childhood mental health care, or to connect with a behavioral health specialist at your child’s school, please see our School-Based Behavioral Health Directory.
+If you are a caretaker looking for early childhood mental health care, or to connect with a behavioral health specialist at your child’s school, please see our Expanded School Behavioral Health (ESBH) Services Directory.

 Support for Families